Dennis Tito

 Dennis Anthony Tito (born August 8, 1940) is an American engineer and entrepreneur.
-In mid-2001, he became the first space tourist to fund his own trip into space, when he spent nearly eight days in orbit as a crew member of ISS EP-1, a visiting mission to the International Space Station.
+During mid-2001, he became the first space tourist to fund his own visit to space, when he spent nearly eight days in orbit as a crew member of ISS EP-1, a visiting mission to the International Space Station.
 This mission was launched by the spacecraft Soyuz TM-32, and was landed by Soyuz TM-31.

 Life and career

 Tito was born in Queens, New York.
 He graduated from Forest Hills High School in New York City.
-He holds a Bachelor of Science degree in Astronautics and Aeronautics from New York University, 1962 and a Master of Science degree in Engineering Science from Rensselaer Polytechnic Institute satellite campus in Hartford, Connecticut.
+He holds a Bachelor of Science degree in astronautics and aeronautics from New York University, 1962 and a Master of Science degree in engineering science from Rensselaer Polytechnic Institute satellite campus in Hartford, Connecticut.
 He is a member of Psi Upsilon and received an honorary doctorate of engineering from Rensselaer Polytechnic Institute on May 18, 2002 and is a former scientist of the NASA Jet Propulsion Laboratory.

-Tito was appointed to the Los Angeles Department of Water and Power Board of Commissioners in the 1990s and led the board to support the landmark 1994 state ruling protecting Mono Lake from excessive water diversions by the city.
+Tito was appointed to the Los Angeles Department of Water and Power Board of Commissioners during the 1990s and as such he facilitated the 1994 state ruling protecting Mono Lake from excessive water diversions by the city.

 Investment career

-In 1972, he founded the Wilshire Associates, a leading provider of investment management, consulting and technology services in Santa Monica, California.
+In 1972, he founded Wilshire Associates, a major provider of investment management, consulting and technology services in Santa Monica, California.
 Tito serves an international clientele representing assets of $71 billion.
-Wilshire relies on the field of quantitative analytics, which uses mathematical tools to analyze market risks – a methodology Tito is credited with helping to develop by applying the same techniques he used to determine a spacecraft's path at JPL.
+Wilshire uses quantitative analytics to analyze market risks – a method Tito is credited with helping to develop by applying the same techniques he used to determine a spacecraft's path at JPL.
 Despite a career change from aerospace engineering to investment management, Tito remained interested in space.

 In 2020, Tito sold his interest in Wilshire Associates.